Determining usage of the shared drive

-The FTP client displays the combined size of all the files in the transfer queue.
+The SFTP client displays the combined size of all the files in the transfer queue.

-To clear the transfer queue, right-click in the transfer queue at the bottom of the FTP client and select Stop and remove all.
+To clear the transfer queue, right-click in the transfer queue at the bottom of the SFTP client and select Stop and remove all.

-- You can’t add files or folders to the transfer queue unless you are connected to an FTP server.
+- You can't add files or folders to the transfer queue unless you're connected to an FTP server.

-- Some FTP clients may report file sizes in kibibytes, mebibytes, etc., rather than in kilobytes, megabytes, etc.
+- Some SFTP clients may report file sizes in kibibytes, mebibytes, etc., rather than in kilobytes, megabytes, etc.

 - Administrators can find the maximum capacity of the shared drive from the Manage > Settings page.
 For more information, see Managing account-wide settings.